AniSkywalker/SarcasmDetection/README.md

 # SarcamDetection
 Sarcasm detection on tweets using neural network.<br />
-[This repository] perform[s] semantic  modelling  of  sentences  using  neural  networks for the task of sarcasm detection ([Ghosh & Veal, 2016](http://www.aclweb.org/anthology/W16-0425)).
+[This repository] perform[s] semantic  modelling  of  sentences  using  neural  networks for the task of sarcasm detection ([Ghosh & Veale, 2016](http://www.aclweb.org/anthology/W16-0425)).
 ## Pre-requisite
 - nltk (TweetTokenizer)
 - Keras